Deep ReLU Networks Preserve Expected Length: Introduction

 The utility of deep neural networks ultimately arises from their ability to learn functions that are sufficiently complex to fit training data and yet simple enough to generalize well.
 Understanding the precise sense in which functions computed by a given network have low or high complexity is therefore important for studying when the network will perform well.
 Despite the fundamental importance of this question, our mathematical understanding of the functions expressed and learned by different neural network architectures remains limited.

 A popular way to measure the complexity of a neural network function is to compute how it distorts lengths.
 This may be done by considering a set of inputs lying along a curve and measuring the length of the corresponding curve of outputs.
-It has been claimed in prior literature that in a ReLU network this \emph{length distortion} grows exponentially with the network's depth \cite{raghu2017expressive,price2019trajectory}.
-We prove that, in fact, the expected length distortion does not grow at all with depth.
+It has been claimed in prior literature that in a ReLU network this \emph{length distortion} grows exponentially with the network's depth \cite{price2019trajectory,raghu2017expressive}, and this has been used as a justification of the power of deeper networks.
+We prove that, in fact, for networks with the typical initialization used in practice, expected length distortion does not grow at all with depth.

-The discrepancy between our work and prior intuition arises because of two important points: First, prior work considered deep networks initialized with larger weights than are typically used in practice.
-These weights are large enough that they lead not only to exponentially large path length, but also to exponentially large outputs and exploding gradients.
-Second, we analyze length distortion in an \emph{average-case} sense.
-While it is possible to write down networks for which the length distortion does grow strongly with depth, we will show these are vanishingly unlikely to occur in practice, at least at initialization.

-Our main contributions are: \begin{itemize} \item We prove that for ReLU networks initialized with the usual $2/\text{fan-in}$ weight variance, the expected length distortion does not grow with depth at initialization, actually decreasing slightly with depth (Thm.~\ref{T:1d-informal}). \item We also prove bounds on higher moments of the length distortion, giving upper bounds that hold with high probability (Thm.~\ref{T:moments}).
-We also obtain similar results for the distortion in the volume of higher-dimensional manifolds of inputs (Thm.~\ref{T:high-d-informal}). \item We empirically verify that length distortion does not explode after networks have been trained in practice. \end{itemize}
+Our main contributions are: \begin{enumerate} \item We prove that for ReLU networks initialized with the usual $2/\text{fan-in}$ weight variance, the expected length distortion does not grow with depth at initialization, actually decreasing slightly with depth (Thm.~\ref{T:1d-informal}) and exhibiting an interesting width dependency. \item We prove bounds on higher moments of the length distortion, giving upper bounds that hold with high probability (Thm.~\ref{T:moments}).
+We also obtain similar results for the distortion in the volume of higher-dimensional manifolds of inputs (Thm.~\ref{T:high-d-informal}). \item We empirically verify that our theoretical results accurately predict observed behavior for networks at initialization, while previous bounds are loose and fail to capture subtle architecture dependencies. \end{enumerate}

+It is worth explaining why our conclusions differ from those of \cite{price2019trajectory,raghu2017expressive}.
+First, prior authors prove only \emph{lower bounds} on the expected length distortion, while we use different methodology to calculate tight upper bounds, allowing us to say that the expected length distortion \emph{does not grow} with depth.
+As we show in Thm.~\ref{T:1d} and Fig.~\ref{fig:mean-depth}, the prior bounds are in fact quite loose.

+Second, Thm.~3(a) in \cite{raghu2017expressive} has a critical typo\footnote{We have confirmed this in personal correspondence with the authors, and it is simple to verify -- the typo arises in the last step of the proof given in the Supplementary Material of \cite{raghu2017expressive}.}, which has unfortunately been perpetuated in Thm.~1 of \cite{price2019trajectory}.
+Namely, the ``2'' was omitted in the following statement (paraphrased from the original): where $\sigma_w^2/\text{width}$ is the variance of the weight distribution.
+As we prove in Thm.~\ref{T:1d-informal}, leaving out the 2 makes the statement false, incorrectly suggesting that length distortion explodes with depth for the standard He initialization $\sigma_w = \sqrt{2}$.